ErnestVidal1/ErnestVidal1/README.md

 ### PHASE 6: Incorporation of Author's Revisions
 Preparation of Amendments (e.g., Images, Text, including long fragments).
 Amendment Introduction (from PDF comments or location-based text doc).
 - 🛠️ **AHK PDF-to-XML Jump & Tag Generator**: Streamlines the transfer of author's comments from PDFs to XML DocBook files.
 Enables "jump" functionality to go from a phrase near a highlighted comment area in the PDF directly to the corresponding point in the XML file, and one-click complex XML tagging.
-Simplifies comment application to master files.
 Status: Ready.
 - 🛠️ **Java/AcroJS Comment Integrator**: Automates the inclusion of PDF comments into master files like Word and DocBook.
 Efficiently handles high-volume corrections.
 Status: In Development.

 ### PHASE 7: Post-Conversion Adjustments